umple/umple/UmpleToJava/ReadMe.txt

 This project contains the JET for generating java code using the cruise.umple tool.
-The only package within the /src directory which sould compile is the cruise.umple.compiler.java which contains the working top level generating files. the rest of the folders are simply there because JET requires that each template be given a name and a package to put it into.
+The only package within the /src directory which should compile is the cruise.umple.compiler.java which contains the working top level generating files. the rest of the folders are simply there because JET requires that each template be given a name and a package to put it into.
 Therefore, in essence, some of the